 Which variations are suitable for climbing applications?

-Let’s take a look at the Bowline variants which have been proven to be stable and secure.
-Because of these virtues, as well as ease of untying after loading, they present themselves as viable alternatives to the Figure 8.
-Remember to back up the knot with a Double Overhand (AKA Half Fisherman’s) where possible.
+Let’s take a look at which bowline variants which have been proven to be stable and secure.
+All offer ease of untying after loading, and therefore they present themselves as viable alternatives to the Figure 8.

 Scott’s Simple Lock Bowline